krateoplatformops/krateo-lab/krateo-composable-finops/step7/text.md

     namespace: # secret namespace
     key: # secret key
 ```
+It contains the username and password to login into the database.

-Run the following scripts to compile the database configuration and the secret with the CrateDB account's password:
+To continue the tutorial, run the following scripts to compile the database configuration and the secret with the CrateDB account's password:
 ```plain
 ./database-input.sh
 kubectl apply -f token.yaml